 “Critical thinking and using the scientific method aren’t just for scientists,” Granack says.
 “Ben Franklin taught us that science was for everyone, not just the king, and that’s our deepest belief here at SPARK.”

-“Visitors will be less interested in touching and interacting because of the virus, but that doesn’t mean they don’t want a cool demonstration and experience,” he says.
+“Visitors may be less interested in touching and interacting because of the virus, but that doesn’t mean they don’t want a cool demonstration and experience,” he says.
 “That just means that we as docents need to do what we do best, which is up our demonstration game.
-It’s more labor intensive and proactive on our part, but our team of docents and educators welcome that responsibility, and we can’t wait to start serving everyone — especially the kids! — as soon as it is deemed safe.”
+It’s more labor intensive and proactive on our part, but our team of docents and educators welcome that responsibility, and we can’t wait to see everyone again, now that we are open!”